drbean/curriculum/pages/homepage/markdown/FallRainVersusRainFall.md

 not been raining, and it has
 not appeared likely to rain.

 	A: It's stopped raining.
-I'm
-	coming home.
+I'm coming home.
 	B: It's raining there?

 versus

 	A: The rain has stopped.
-I'm
-	coming home.
+I'm coming home.
 	B: What rain?
-It's not raining
+It's not raining here.
-	here.

 Switching around B's response produces an anomalous conversation.

 	A: It's stopped raining.
-I'm
-	coming home.
+I'm coming home.
 	B: What rain?
-It's not raining
+It's not raining here.
-	here.

 	A: Well, it is, or WAS, raining here.

 versus

 	A: The rain has stopped.
-I'm
-	coming home.
+I'm coming home.
 	B: It's raining there?

 	A: Yeh.
 It was.
 It didn't rain there?

-The first switch seems more anomalous that the second.
+The first switch seems more anomalous than the second.
+Or does it?

 Putting 'the rain' in the topic position at the start of the sentence, like in